Kinoshita Rigen

-Kinoshita Rigen (木下 利玄) was the pen-name of Japanese author Viscount Kinoshita Toshiharu, noted for his tanka poetry, active in Meiji period and Taishō period Japan.
+Kinoshita Rigen (木下 利玄) was the pen-name of Japanese author Viscount Kinoshita Toshiharu, noted for his tanka poetry, active in Meiji and Taishō period Japan.

 Early life

-Kinoshita was born in what is now part of Okayama city, Okayama Prefecture, and was a direct lineal descendant of a brother-in-law of Toyotomi Hideyoshi.
-His uncle, Kinoshita Toshiyasu, was the 13th and last daimyō of Ashimori han (25,000 koku).
-After the Meiji Restoration, he was given the title of viscount (shishaku) under the kazoku peerage system.
-When he died, his nephew Kinoshita Rigen, only 5 years old, succeeded to the main family as Viscount Kinoshita.
-Kinoshita would have thus been a daimyō if the Tokugawa shogunate had lasted only a few years longer.
+Kinoshita was born in Ashimori Village, Kayo District, Okayama Prefecture (present-day Ashimori neighborhood of Kita-ku, Okayama).
+He was the second son of Toshinaga, the younger brother of Kinoshita Toshiyasu, the 13th and last daimyō of the 25,000koku Ashimori han.
+The Kinoshita clan was a direct lineal descendant of a brother-in-law of Toyotomi Hideyoshi.
+In 1891, at the age of 5, upon the death of his uncle Toshiyasu, he became the adopted heir of the main Kinoshita lineage and was sent to Tokyo to inherit the title of viscount (shishaku) under the kazoku peerage system.
 Kinoshita attended the Gakushūin Peers' School, where he was a classmate of Mushanokōji Saneatsu.
-He subsequently graduated from the Literature Department of Tokyo Imperial University, where his classmates included Shiga Naoya, and he was a student of the poet Nobutsuna Sasaki.
+He subsequently graduated from the Literature Department of Tokyo Imperial University, where his classmates included Shiga Naoya, and he was a student of the poet Sasaki Nobutsuna, joining Sasaki's "Chikuhakukai" literary circle.

 Literary career

 Kinoshita was a co-founder of the Shirakabaha ("White Birch") Society, along with Shiga Naoya and Mushanokōji Saneatsu in 1910.
 He contributed extensively to the society's literary magazine, with elegant tanka verses, written in an easy-to-understand colloquial language.
-Kinoshita married a fellow student in 1911, the same year that he graduated, and had a son the following year.
+Kinoshita married a fellow student, Yokoo Teruko, in 1911, the same year that he graduated, and had a son the following year.
 However, his son soon died; Kinoshita would father two more sons and one daughter, but only the third son survived.
 From 1912-1916, Kinoshita taught at a junior high school in the Mejiro neighborhood of Tokyo.
+He resigned his teaching post in 1916 to devote his efforts to poetry.
+In 1922, was diagnosed with pulmonary tuberculosis and became bedridden, although it is likely that he had started to experience symptoms of the disease several years earlier, as he had relocated to Kamakura, Kanagawa Prefecture in 1919, as the sea air had a reputation for being good for lung disorders, and which was a favorite residence for many of the Shirakaba authors.
+In 1924, he joined the staff of Nikkō, a literary magazine opposed to the Araragi movement.
+In 1925, his illness became critical, and he died on February 15 at his home in Kamakura at the age of 39.
+His ashes were divided between the Kinoshita family temple of Daikō-ji in Okayama and Yanaka Cemetery in Tokyo.
+His third son, Toshifuku, inherited the peerage title.

 Kinoshita published numerous anthologies of his verses, including Kogyoku ("Red Ball", 1919) and Ichiro ("One Alley", 1924).
-He joined the staff of the Araragi literary magazine in 1923.

-Kinoshita moved to Kamakura, Kanagawa Prefecture in 1919, as the sea air had a reputation for being good for lung disorders, and which was a favorite residence for many of the Shirakaba authors.
-However, he was diagnosed with tuberculosis in 1922 and died on February 15, 1925.
-His ashes were divided between the Kinoshita family temple of Daiko-ji in Okayama and Yanaka Cemetery in Tokyo.